 14. Tajikistan.
 Tajikistan continues to implement road, railway, and logistics projects along CAREC Corridors 3, 5, and 6.
-The rehabilitation of the Dushanbe-Tursunzade-Uzbek Border Road (62 km) which forms part of CAREC Corridor 3b was completed in 2015.
-The remaining 33 km section of the Aini-Pyanjikent-Uzbek Border Road Rehabilitation Project (113 km) was also completed in 2015, financed by ADB, the Organization of the Petroleum Exporting Countries Fund, and the Tajikistan government For railways, the rehabilitation of the Vakhdat-Yavan section of the Dushanbe-Kurgantyube railway line is ongoing, financed by the PRC government.
-To implement the Work Plan for 2015-2017, the Republic of Tajikistan continues to carry out the enhancement of CAREC Road Corridors 3 and 5 along Vose-Khovaling and Sairon-Karamyk sections.
+The rehabilitation of the Dushanbe-Tursunzade-Uzbek Border Road (62 km), which forms part of CAREC Corridor 3b, was completed in 2015.
+The remaining 33 km section of the Aini-Pyanjikent-Uzbek Border Road Rehabilitation Project (113 km) was also completed in 2015, financed by ADB, the Organization of the Petroleum Exporting Countries Fund, and the Government of Tajikistan.
+For railways, the rehabilitation of the Vakhdat-Yavan section of the Dushanbe-Kurgantyube railway line is ongoing, financed by the Government of PRC.
+Tajikistan continues to carry out the enhancement of CAREC Road Corridors 3 and 5 along Vose-Khovaling and Sairon-Karamyk sections.
 The procurement of logistics equipment for Panji Poyon logistics center is also ongoing.

 15. Turkmenistan.
-Progress is underway on the construction of the Atamyrat-Ymamnazar-Aqina Railway which will link Turkmenistan railway line with Afghanistan.
-Upon reaching Aqina, the railway is expected to connect to the Northern Afghanistan Railway, for which feasibility study is underway with the intention to extend the existing railway west from the railhead at Mazar-e-Sharif onto Andkhoy and eventually to Aqina.
-Work is also progressing on the Turkmenbashi Logistics Center, the rehabilitation of Ashgabat-Turkenbashi highway, and the CAREC Maritime Transport Corridor.
-The government of Turkmenistan is financing continued work of the above projects until completion.
-In addition, the government also plans to finance the construction of Dashoguz-Shasenem-Gazojak railway to complete all CAREC TTFS 2020 projects in Turkmenistan.
+The construction of the Atamyrat-Ymamnazar-Aqina Railway which will link Turkmenistan's railway network with Afghanistan is near completion, and is planned for inauguration by November 2016.
+Upon reaching Aqina, the railway is expected to connect to the Northern Afghanistan Railway, for which the feasibility study is underway.
+The intention is to extend the existing railway west from the railhead at Mazar-e-Sharif onto Andkhoy and eventually to Aqina.
+Work is also progressing on the Turkmenbashi logistics center and the

+CAREC Maritime Transport Corridor.
+The rehabilitation of Ashgabat-Turkmenbashi highway is expected to be completed by 2018.
+The Government of Turkmenistan is continuing to finance work towards completion of the above projects.

 16. Uzbekistan.
 Uzbekistan continues to implement road, rail, and trade facilitation projects along CAREC Corridors 2, 3, and 6.
 The CAREC Corridor 2 Road Investment Program (Phase 2), which aims to rehabilitate 175 km of the A380 Highway is in progress, with 76 km completed in 2015.
-Phase 3, which aims to reconstruct 220 km of road in Tashkent, Namangan and Bukhara oblast is also in progress, with 25 km completed in 2015.
+Phase 3, which aims to reconstruct 220 km of road in Tashkent, Namangan and Bukhara oblasts is also in progress, with 25 km completed in 2015.
 The reconstruction and modernization of the M39 and reconstruction of the R87 Guzar-Chim Kukdala are also ongoing.
-The feasibility study for the Third CAREC Corridor Road Investment Program (A380) is currently ongoing.
-Under railways, the electrification of Karshi-Termez Railway section is in progress, supported by a loan from JICA and the Uzbekistan Temir Yullari's (UTY) own funds.
-A large part of the electrification of the Marokand-Karshi Railway Section, financed by an ADB loan and the company's own funds was completed in 2015.
+Under railways, the electrification of the Karshi-Termez Railway section is in progress, supported by a loan from JICA and the O'zbekiston Temir Yo'llari's (UTY) own funds.
+A large part of the electrification of the Marakand-Karshi Railway Section, financed by an ADB loan and the UTY's own funds was completed in 2015.